hubverse-org/flusight_hub_archive/README.md

 # FluSight Forecasts (Hubverse Version)

-This repo contains the origina FluSight Forecast submissions (<https://github.com/cdcepi/FluSight-forecasts>), reformatted to align with the hubverse format.
+This repo contains the original FluSight Forecast submissions (<https://github.com/cdcepi/FluSight-forecasts>), reformatted to align with the hubverse format.
 For further detailed information on the original submissions and the content/format of the original files, refer to the repository above.

 ## Original Submissions